programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 print(filter(tab, frequency < 0.002), n = 15)
 ```

-Now, these seem to suggest the actual content of the speech with words such as "syria",
+Now, these seem to suggest seem to suggest some of the key themes of the speech
-"terrorist", and "qaida" (al-qaida is split into "al" and "qaida" by the tokenizer).
+such as "syria", "terrorist", and "qaida" (al-qaida is split into "al" and "qaida"
+by the tokenizer).

 ## Document Summarization

 We have a table giving metadata about each State of the Union speech.
-Let us read that
+Let us read
-it into R now:
+that into R now:

 ```{r}
 metadata <- read_csv(sprintf("%s/%s", base_url, "metadata.csv"))